The Americans: Use of Russian language

 The main characters of the show, despite being Soviet KGB officers, have to behave as American-born citizens, and therefore do not generally speak Russian on-screen.
-Other Soviet agents, immigrants and—later in the show—ordinary Soviet people, converse in Russian.
+Other Soviet agents, immigrants, and—later in the show—ordinary Soviet people converse in Russian.
 Joe Weisberg explained that achieving believable Russian pronunciation was very important because the show was "so much centered on the world of the Russian Russians and the Russian illegals".
 In most cases, Russian was the native language for the actors playing Soviet characters.
 Other actors mastered their lines to sound almost native.
-In particular, Peter von Berg, who played Vasili Nikolayevich, has experience with Russian plays and was an accent coach.
-General Zhukov was played by a Polish actor.
-Annet Mahendru, who played Nina, has a Russian mother and speaks six languages.
+Peter von Berg, cast as Vasili Nikolayevich, brought his expertise in Russian theater and skills as an accent coach to the role.
+Annet Mahendru, who portrayed Nina, has a Russian mother and is multilingual, speaking six languages.
 Mahendru praised Matthew Rhys for his efforts in delivering a few phrases in Russian, adding: "It's really important to everyone, so they're all trying, but it's a difficult language for all of us — even those of us who are fluent in it!"

 Weisberg underscored the importance of the authenticity.
 According to him, there were "some perfectly good people [in the Rezidentura] who were easy to relate to even if you didn't believe in the cause they were serving".
 He concluded: "Once you bring that level of detail into a show, you can't do cardboard cutouts anymore.
 You're not in the realm of cliché.
 You will invariably build a real person."